 All residents of Switzerland with children up to the age of 16 can receive a family allowance.
 If your child is ill or has a disability and is unable to work, the age limit is increased to 20 years.
 If you have a child between the ages of 16 and 25 who is still in higher education such as a university or vocational training, you can also apply for a Swiss family allowance to subsidise school fees.

 All employed people who are paid at least 592 francs each month can apply for a family allowance.
-This also extends to those who are claiming unemployment benefits, so long as their gross income does not exceed 42.600 Swiss francs annually.
+While those claiming unemployment benefits are not entitled to the family allowance, they are allowed to receive an additional supplement to their benefits.

 How much is the Swiss family allowance?